tomcook/nostalgiabot/README.md

 ## Active Accounts

-Currently this only posts data to the [Obama Nostalgia](https://twitter.com/ObamaNostalgia) twitter account.
-It can be extended to support other "nostalgia sources"  and multiple bots could run within this repo without too much effort.
+- **[Obama Nostalgia](https://twitter.com/ObamaNostalgia)** - The original bot this was written to enable.
+Launched just after President Obama left office using his eight years of archived White House Flickr photos.
+[Source data can be found here](https://github.com/tomcook/nostalgiabot-obama).

+- **[Biden Nostalgia](https://twitter.com/BidenNostalgia)** - Posting photos from the Biden campaign and administration.
+Campaign photos are a frozen-in-time export from Flickr, but administration photos will be periodically scraped out as President Biden's time in office goes on.
+[Source data can be found here](https://github.com/tomcook/nostalgiabot-biden).

 ## Content Licensing

-More details on the licensing of this content can be found in each individual content repo's DISCLAIMER file, such as [this one](https://github.com/tomcook/nostalgiabot-obama/blob/main/DISCLAIMER.md) for the Obama archive.
-I believe that since everything in that repo was produced by employees of the United States Government (meaning they are in the public domain) and I'm using them for a noncommercial purpose then then this use is allowable.
+More details on the licensing of this content can be found in each individual content repo's DISCLAIMER file.
+Everything in those repos are either produced by employees of the United States Government (meaning they are in the public domain) or licensed under Creative Commons.
+I'm using them for a noncommercial purpose so it's presumed that this use is allowable.
+Please contact me if this is inaccurate and I'm happy to remove any photos from the content archives.

 ## Cost